lookbook-hq/lookbook/docs/src/guide/previews/params.md

 # @param theme select { choices: [~, primary, secondary, danger] }
 ```

-{%= note :info do %}
-In most cases YAML does not require quoting of strings, however if you are running into issues check out the [Ruby YAML docs](https://yaml.org/YAML_for_ruby.html) for a complete syntax reference.
-{% end %}

 ### 📝 Toggle

 On/off switch for toggling boolean values.